 Each PI group may access its dedicated compute resources using a private Slurm partition restricted to use by group members.
-The YCRC reserves the right to allow other users to make use of any idle dedicated compute resources by submitting jobs to a Slurm scavenge partition.
-Any such scavenge job will be subject to nearly immediate termination should a member of the owning PI group request access (via the group's private partition) to the compute resources being used by the scavenge job.
+The YCRC reserves the right to allow other users to use idle dedicated compute resources by submitting jobs to a Slurm scavenge partition.
+Any scavenge job will be subject to termination after a minimum run time (defined per cluster) should a job be submitted to the group's private partition requiring the node occupied by the scavenge job.